Catholic University of Korea

 The Catholic University of Korea is a private Roman Catholic university in Bucheon, Gyeonggi Province, South Korea.
 It was established in 1855.
 The Catholic University of Korea operates campuses in Seoul and in the neighboring Bucheon.
-The university's school of medicine operates eight affiliated hospitals throughout the country.
+The university's college of medicine operates eight affiliated hospitals throughout the country.

 The Catholic University of Korea offers bachelor's degrees, master's degrees, and doctoral degrees in Catholic theology, humanities, social sciences, natural sciences, medicine, and engineering.

 History

 The university traces its roots to St. Joseph's Seminary in Baeron, a Catholic refuge in modern-day Jecheon, North Chungcheong Province.
 It was founded in 1855 before Christianity was legalized.
 After the legalization of Christianity, the school moved to Yongsan District, Seoul, in 1887, and was renamed Seminary of Sacred Heart of Jesus.
 A hospital associated with the seminary was opened in 1936.
 The seminary became Songsin College in 1947 and the medical school was established in 1954.
 The name was later changed to Catholic College.
 Songsim Women's College (Songsim, or 聖心, means 'Sacred Heart' in Korean) was founded in 1964; the two colleges were merged in 1995 to form the present-day entity of Catholic University.